 Can you use your 3G/4G data plan on both SIM cards, when using a Dual SIM smartphone?

 The short answer is Yes, but it depends on the Dual SIM implementation that was chosen by the manufacturer of your smartphone.
 Manufacturers look at how much their smartphones cost to build and their profit margins.
-Building a Dual SIM smartphone with a SIM card that supports 4G data connections and the other 2G, is easy and affordable.
+Making a Dual SIM smartphone with a SIM card that supports 4G data connections and the other 2G, is easy and affordable.
 4G + 2G can be combined in a Dual SIM Dual Standby mode and use the same radio frequencies.
-However, if you want to build a Dual SIM smartphone that supports 4G connections one of its SIM cards and 3G or even 4G on the other, that would mean that the processor on the smartphone must be powerful enough to support two high speed data connections simultaneously and probably the costs would be rather high.
-Most Dual SIM smartphones that we have seen offer 4G + 2G data connections.
+However, if you want to build a Dual SIM smartphone that supports 4G connections on one of its SIM cards and 3G or even 4G on the other, that would mean that the processor on the smartphone must be powerful enough to support two high-speed data connections simultaneously and probably the costs would be rather high.
+Most Dual SIM smartphones on the market offer 4G + 2G data connections.

-Dual SIM smartphones can be very useful in certain cases and smartphone manufacturers have started to notice that people want such devices.
-As such, more and more Dual SIMs are produced each year.
-However, as you’ve seen in this guide, not all Dual SIM devices work the same, and some Dual SIM implementations are better than others.
+Dual SIM smartphones can be useful in some instances, and smartphone manufacturers have started to notice that people want such devices.
+As such, more and more Dual SIMs appear each year.
+However, as you have seen in this article, not all Dual SIM devices work the same, and some Dual SIM implementations are better than others.
 Let us know about your experience with this technology and what you think about it, in the comments below.